 While proof of making debt repayments is the most common way of improving your credit score, it is not the only way to build your credit rating.

 Here are our tips for building your credit score without taking out a credit card:

 Get on the electoral register

-This is the most basic and most useful thing you can do to improve your credit score if you haven’t done so already.
+This is the most basic and most useful thing you can do to improve your credit score if you haven't done so already.
 This is essentially registering to vote.
-Even if you have no desire to vote, it is imperative you do this, as it is a confirmation of the address you live in.
+Even if you have no desire to vote, it's imperative you do this, as it's a confirmation of the address you live in.